jameslawler/notes/docs/portuguese/verbs/todo/deixar.md

 ## Writing Prompts

-1. O que seus pais não permitiram que você fizesse quando era criança?
+1. O que os seus pais não permitiram que você fizesse quando era criança?
 What did your parent not allow you to do when you were a child?
-2. O que você só pode fazer quando adulto?
+2. O que você só pode fazer em adulto?
 What are you only allowed to do as an adult?
 3. Descreva uma situação em que você esqueceu algo.
 Describe a situation when you forgot something.